 Gold veterans have a saying: “Gold is where you find it.”
 This means that if you are searching for gold, you should look in areas that are known to have reported gold occurrences.
 In Norway, gold mining has taken place in several places: Eidsvold, Bømlo, Bindalen, Svartdal and in different rivers on the Finnmark Plateau.

-The map made by the Norwegian Geological Survey shows where you can find gold.
+This map made by the Norwegian Geological Survey shows where you can find gold in Norway.